ait-testbed/attackmate/docs/source/playbook/commands/bettercap.rst

 get_events
 ----------

-Retrieve all events from the current session.
+Get all events from the current session.

 .. code-block:: yaml